jzacsh/jzacsh-www/input/beer.md

     + 2010-10-31: harvest brown ale; absolutely awesome

 ### Movies I haven't seen
-Famous good or bad movies that seem to be a big deal, I feel obligated to see.
-Also movies that might not be famous but I've heard great things about.
+These are famous (_good or bad_) movies that seem to be a big deal and I feel obligated to see.
+Also movies that might not be famous but I've heard good things about.

 + Blazing Saddles
 + Silver Streak